hawkfish/textform/docs/layouts/json.rst

     .. py:method:: writerow(row)

-        Writes the row in JSON format with a comma separator if necessary.
+        Writes the row in JSON layout with a comma separator if necessary.

     .. py:method:: writefooter()